- Trip Outline

 South Luangwa, Zambia

 Day 10, 11 & 12The road north from Lusaka is long and rough.
-We leave The Beast to do that journey alone with Henry, and we enjoy the comfort of a scheduled, commercial flight to Mfuwe.
-On arrival, we will be met by our guides from Wildlife Camp.
-After we settle into our chalets, have lunch and a rest, we head off on our first game drive late this afternoon.
-We spend three nights in a truly remote area that offers the intrepid traveller some outstanding wildlife viewing.
-Because of the remote location, South Luangwa receives very little tourist traffic, therefore, the experience becomes very special and reinforces our philosophy of seeking out the most special places in Africa to view the best wildlife that Africa offers.
-Our very comfortable rustic lodge camp is located on the Luangwa River and offers an enjoyable African Lodge experience.
+You leave the Beast to do that journey alone with Henry, and you enjoy the comfort of a scheduled, commercial flight to Mfuwe.
+On arrival you will be met by your guides from Flatdogs Camp and transferred a short distance to the camp.
+After you settle into your very beautiful lodge accommodation, you have lunch and a rest, then head off on your first game drive late this afternoon.
+You spend three nights in a truly remote area that offers the intrepid traveller some outstanding wildlife viewing.
+Because of the remote location, South Luangwa receives very little tourist traffic therefore the experience becomes very special and reinforces our philosophy of seeking out the most special places in Africa to view the best wildlife that Africa offers.
+Your very comfortable rustic lodge camp is located on the Luangwa River and offers an enjoyable African Lodge experience.
 Morning and afternoon game drives will provide wonderful wildlife encounters and photographic opportunities.
+Local art and village tours will be included.
 The leopard is prevalent in this region and night drives provide the perfect opportunity to find them (BLD).
-(Check it out here: www.wildlifezambia.com)
+(Check it out here: www.flatdogscamp.com)

-Day 13At Wildlife Camp we are reunited with The Beast.
-This morning we head off on a 340km scenic drive and cross the border at the border post of Chipata into Malawi.
+Day 13At Flatdogs Camp you are reunited with Henry and The Beast.
+This morning you head off on a 277km scenic drive and cross the border into Malawi at the border post of Chipata.
 Malawi is known throughout Africa as, “the warm heart of Africa”.
-Expect loads of smiles from friendly people - this is the real Africa.
-Accommodation tonight is in the modern Chikho Hotel in Kasungu – a small regional capital of 60,000 people.
-(BLD) (Visit this site to check it out where we are staying: www.chikhohotel.com)
+Expect loads of smiles from friendly people, this is the real Africa.
+Accommodation tonight is in the modern Sunbird Hotel in Lilongwe (BLD) (Visit this site to check it out where you are staying: www.sunbirdmalawi.com)

 Nyika Plateau, Malawi

-Day 21Early morning transfer by boat back to the mainland to meet up with The Beast for the 110km journey to the capital city of Malawi, Lilongwe.
-A bustling city of just over one million people we have time to explore the sights before we check into our hotel, the Sunbird Lilongwe, for our final night on Safari in Africa.
-Our hotel is a stately older style hotel located in the heart of the old city.
-The hotel features some very nice restaurants (BLD).
-(Check out our hotel here: www.sunbirdmalawi.com)
+Day 22Early morning transfer by boat back to the mainland to meet up with The Beast for the 110km journey to the capital city of Malawi, Lilongwe.
+A bustling city of just over one million people, you have time to explore the local markets after you check into your hotel for your final night on Safari in Africa.
+Tonight, is your last group dinner of your journey.
+(BLD).
+(Check out your hotel here: www.sunbirdmalawi.com)

-Day 22Today we are transferred to the Lilongwe International Airport to connect with our home flights.
-The end of a great adventure and our venture into the heart and soul of Africa.
-(B)
+Day 23Today you are transferred to the Lilongwe International Airport to connect with your home flights.
+The end of a great adventure and your venture into the heart and soul of Africa.
+(B) We hope you can join us in 2020.

 This trip is an “All Inclusive” costed holiday.
 Our top inclusions are: